plenoptic-org/plenoptic/docs/user_guide/models_and_metrics/deep_nets.md

 # this function returns two lists, the first for training mode, the second for eval mode
 feature_extraction.get_graph_node_names(deepnet)[1]
 ```

-And note that you can specify multiple layers!
 :::

-Next, we grab the preprocessing transform from the model.
+### Specify preprocessing

+Finally, it is important to specify the preprocessing transform of the model.
+During neural network training, images are transformed before being passed to the network, and the same transformation needs to be applied when using the trained network.
 As the [torchvision docs](https://docs.pytorch.org/vision/stable/models.html#using-the-pre-trained-models) explain it (quoting version `0.27`):

 > Before using the pre-trained models, one must preprocess the image (resize with right resolution/interpolation, apply inference transforms, rescale the values etc).
 There is no standard way to do this as it depends on how a given model was trained.
 It can vary across model families, variants or even weight versions.
 Using the correct preprocessing method is critical and failing to do so may lead to decreased accuracy or incorrect outputs.

 For models trained on ImageNet, this preprocessing consists of two steps: resizing to a height and width of 224 pixels and normalizing the color channels (subtracting means and dividing by standard deviations).
 Following {cite:alp}`Feather2023-model-metam`, we recommend including the normalization step in the model for metamer synthesis, but handling the image resizing externally.
-We demonstrate how to do so below.

-In torchvision, this preprocessing transform is a single {class}`torch.nn.Module` which we cannot easily subdivide:
+In torchvision, this preprocessing transform is a single {class}`torch.nn.Module` which we cannot easily subdivide.
+This module includes resizing, cropping and normalization:

 ```{code-cell} ipython3
 transform = weights.transforms()
 print(transform)
 ```

-Instead, we create a separate normalization transform, using the specified `mean` and `std`:
+Since we cannot grab a subsection of this transform, we instead create a separate normalization transform, using the specified `mean` and `std`:

 ```{code-cell} ipython3
 norm = torchvision.transforms.Normalize(transform.mean, transform.std)
 ```

 :::{admonition} What happens if the image resizing is included in the plenoptic model?
-:class: dropdown question
+:class: dropdown hint

 If you include the image resizing in the plenoptic model when synthesizing a model metamer, you will clearly see the effect: since the transform crops out the center of the image, the model is completely insensitive to the border, and so it will be unchanged from initialization.